femiimam001/UFOs/README.md

 Filter selection can be broad such as only selecting a country and state like the United States, California.There is no needed Submit or Refresh button as the tables update in real time.

 ![Ufo_table _info](https://github.com/femiimam001/UFOs/edit/main/Ufo_table_info.PNG)

+## Summary

+Our current webpage has one main advantage in that users can search upon multiple criteria at one time and there is no submit button needed.
+However, there are also some drawbacks.
+The main draw backs all have to do with the fact that the search options don't provide much idea as to available options to search on.
+The current fields are all text boxes and these can allow for a lot of user errors or just simply misinterpretation.
+This makes the data analysis ineffective and time consuming.

+Drawback:
+The filter method is case sensitive.
+Therefore if a user entered any items in upper case, the search results would not return properly.
+For example, if the user entered a city as "Ventura" instead of "ventura", the city would not return in the filtered data.

+Recommendations:
+Calendar selection option instead of textbox field for the Date search.
+A drop down menu should be added for the shaor field.